 Detachable towbars

 Detachable bars might cost a little more, but they allow the towbar to be stored when not in use, rather than left open to the elements.
-Your shins will thank you for choosing a detachable towbar – it’s all too easy to knock your leg against a fixed towbar when loading and unloading the boot.
+Your shins will thank you for choosing a detachable towbar – it’s all too easy to knock your leg against a fixed towbar when loading and unloading the boot, not ideal when you’re unpacking your caravan essentials at your pitch.

 Electric-swivelling towbars